In this article, I will give a few suggestions for finding and Teaching ESL with Videos. Check out Part 1 to get you started.

 - Ask students to share their favorite videos with you.
 They might introduce you to some that might go over very well with the whole class.

-In the next part of this series, I will introduce a simple framework that you can use to create your own video-based lessons.
+In the Part 3 of this series, I will introduce a simple framework that you can use to create your own video-based lessons.